 Students will be charged standard HWS tuition and room fees, a 2/3 board fee, and a $550 administrative fee.
 This will cover credit for a four-credit semester, course-related excursions and homestay with partial board.
-Students should bring the remaining 1/3 board fee (about $850) to cover meals not included.
+Students should bring the remaining 1/3 board fee (about $900) to cover meals not included.
 Additional expenses not covered include airfare, books and other course materials, and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $1500 from the East Coast.
+We estimate airfare for this program at $1800 from the East Coast and books/course materials at $250.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1,250 above and beyond meal expenses.
+We would suggest a minimum of $1500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 NOTE: This information is subject to change.
 Please see the CGE for more information.